Carnal Knowledge (film): Censorship

-Avco Embassy re-released the film to theaters after the Supreme Court ruling, using the tagline "The United States Supreme Court has ruled that 'Carnal Knowledge' is not obscene.
+Avco Embassy re-released the film to theaters after the Supreme Court ruling, using the tagline "The United States Supreme Court has ruled that Carnal Knowledge is not obscene.
 See it now!"

+After the film's release in Rome, it was briefly banned in Italy in February 1972 for obscenity.

 Reception

 Critical response

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and called it "clearly Mike Nichols' best film.
 It sets out to tell us certain things about these few characters and their sexual crucifixions, and it succeeds.
 It doesn't go for cheap or facile laughs, or inappropriate symbolism, or a phony kind of contemporary feeling ...
 Nicholson, who is possibly the most interesting new movie actor since James Dean, carries the film, and his scenes with Ann-Margret are masterfully played."
 Vincent Canby of The New York Times was also positive, calling it "a nearly ideal collaboration of directorial and writing talents" that was "not only very funny, but in a casual way—in the way of something observed in a half-light—more profound than much more ambitious films."
 Writing in Film Quarterly, Ernest Callenbach called it "a solid and interesting achievement—as was [Nichols'] Virginia Woolf.
 It is a cold and merciless film, but then artists are not required to stand in for the Red Cross.
 They document disasters, and it is we the viewers who must clean them up, in our own lives."
 Gavin Millar of The Monthly Film Bulletin wrote, "Though not the last word on the subject, it's still a telling and unhysterical assault on male chauvinism; and if that's fashionable, it's not unwelcome."